Last Updated on September 6, 2023 by Tim Wells

 Best Upgrade: Sony DualSense Controller

-Sony DualSense Controller: The Good
+Sony DualSense Controller: Pros

 The controller comes with haptic motion sensing and vibration feedback.
 So if you’re the kind of gamer that physically leans into corners while you’re driving, now that’s actually going to transfer to the game itself.
-It’s worth noting though, that support for that feature may be limited on Android games.
+It’s worth noting that support for that feature may be limited on Android games.

 The gamepad has a rich feature set that includes motion controls and customization options such as vibration feedback levels.
 Its slim design with textured handles improves grip, while the touchpad on top makes it easy to navigate without removing your thumbs from the analog sticks.

 This game controller features a dual analog stick design for greater control and accuracy.
-It is compatible with Android devices as well as the NVIDIA Shield TV.
+It is compatible with Android streaming devices as well as the NVIDIA Shield TV.

 Finally, it includes a built-in rechargeable battery, capable of up to seven hours of battery life on a single charge.

-Sony DualSense Controller: The Not-So Good
+Sony DualSense Controller: Cons

 The Sony DualSense controller is a great, innovative design, but it’s not cheap.
 At a retail price of $69.99, it’s roughly $20 more than any other controller on this list.